rasputyashka/dievps-frontend/README.md

-just run "npm install" and then "npm run dev"
+just run "npm install" and then "npm run dev" for development